Zero to Hero: Exploiting Null Effects to Achieve Variance Reduction in Experiments with One-sided Triggering: Simulation Study

-For each simulation study, we run 50,000 simulation trials and report the following for each estimator: \begin{itemize} \item Est. ITT.
-We compare this to the true ITT effect of 0.075 to assess the mean bias of the estimator. \item Sample standard deviation across the 50,000 trials.\footnote{This is the Monte Carlo (estimated) true standard error.} We use this as the estimator's true standard error. \item Average estimated standard error (SE).
-We estimate the SE of all One-Sided Trigger estimators following the variance estimator~\eqref{eq:mutrig-var-estimate}, with 1000 bootstrap samples.
-We estimate SE for the Naive\footnote{ Naive:
+For each study, we run 50,000 simulation trials and report the following evaluations for each estimator: \begin{itemize} \item \emph{Est. ITT}.
+Estimated ITT.
+We compare this to the true ITT effect of 0.075 to assess the \emph{mean bias} of the estimator. \item \emph{True SE}.
+Sample standard deviation across the 50,000 trials.
+We use this as the estimator's true (Monte Carlo) standard error to compare \emph{sample efficiency}. \item \emph{Est. SE}.
+Average estimated standard error.
+We estimate the SE of all One-Sided Trigger estimators with 1000 bootstrap samples.
+We estimate SE for the Naive Difference-in-Means and Trigger-Dilute estimators using closed form formulas.
+We compare this to the Monte Carlo SE to validate that our SE estimation is not biased. \end{itemize}

-where $S_T^2$ and $S_C^2$ are the sample variances of the outcomes under treatment and control, respectively.} and Trigger-Dilute\footnote{ Trigger-Dilute:

-where $\gamma = (n_{T1} + n_{C1})/n$ is the triggering rate and $S_{T1}^2$ and $S_{C1}^2$ are the sample variances of the outcomes within the triggered treatment group ($T1$) and the triggered control group ($C1$), respectively. } estimators using closed form formulas. \end{itemize}

-In the following sections, we summarize results from each simulation study.
+In the following sections, we summarize results from each study.